rusty-crewmates/substrate-tutorials/exercises/ex06-weights/README.md

 hint: to fill the `WeightInfo` parameter, look how they did for the pallet_balance :)

+Then add what's needed to make the runtime understand that your pallet possess benchmarks:

+- add the "list_benchmark!(list, extra, pallet_weights, WeightsModule);"

 Then, once the integration is done, run this command to compile the runtime in benchmark mode:

 ```sh